-REMAINING CONNECTED
+ALWAYS CONNECTED

-"But if water is put upon sown plants and any of their carcasses falls on them, they become defiled for you."
+"But if water is put upon a seed and then their carcass falls upon it, it is impure to you."
 (11:38)

 A plant used for food cannot become susceptible to ritual defilement if it is still attached to the ground - by even the smallest root (Mishneh Torah, Tumas Ochalin 1:1, 2:1).